DaveMielke/NBP/b2g/doc/UserInterface/ScreenDescriptions/home.rst

 * Drag a shortcut on top of a folder in order to add it to that folder.

-* Drag a shortcut out of a folder.
+* Drag a shortcut out of an opened folder.